aldrinbrillante/DS-Facial-Recognition/README.md

 6. #### Now that you have installed and launched your virtual environment, you're ready to code!

-## Features
+## Features & Project Results

 #### Find faces in pictures

-Find all the faces that appear in a picture:
+Find all the front-facing faces that appear in a picture:

 ![](https://github.com/aldrinbrillante/DS-Facial-Recognition/blob/main/img/groups/theboyz.png?raw=true)